-- Assembly 2 fully sovereign body to frame Constitution - became the legislative body. - responsible to frame the Constitution and enact ordinary laws for the country. - worked as the Constitutional body 2 chaired by Dr Rajendra Prasad - as a legislative body 2 G.V.
-Mavlankar became chairman (till Nov 26, 1949). - Muslim League withdrew from the assembly - reduced the total strength of the assembly to 299 from 389. - strength of Indian provinces reduced to 229 from 296 - o princely states to 70 from 93.
+- Assembly 2 fully sovereign body to frame Constitution - became the legislative body. - responsible to frame the Constitution and enact ordinary laws for the country.

+- as a legislative body 2 G.V.
+Mavlankar became chairman (till Nov 26, 1949). - Muslim League withdrew from the assembly - o reduced the total strength of the assembly to 299 from 389.

+- strength of Indian provinces reduced to 229 from 296 - o princely states to 70 from 93.